Sorrydough/helldivers-2-guides/helldivers-stratagem-guide.md

 Fires a single shot from the Destroyer's ATLAS cannon. <br>
 The projectile deals 450 AP8 damage on a direct hit.
 Its explosion deals 1000 AP6 damage with a 4m inner radius.

-The sole jewel in the Destroyer's... uh, paper hat, the Precision Strike is the very first stratagem that's been buffed by Arrowhead to serve the role that players want it to serve rather than the role it was originally intended it to serve.
+The sole jewel in the Destroyer's... uh, paper hat, the Precision Strike is the very first stratagem that's been buffed by Arrowhead to serve the role that players want it to serve rather than the role it was originally intended to serve.
 Fittingly, it's the only meta Orbital stratagem and it sees wide use in many loadouts on both Bug and Bot fronts.

 Its power comes from its ability to quickly and consistently put down any large threat in the game as long as they're doing something even vaguely predictable.
 In addition to its consistent performance and easy phone number, it also comes with a quick cooldown allowing it to keep up with the tempo required from stratagems on the highest difficulties.